Smudging

-Smudging, or other rites involving the burning of sacred herbs (e.g., white sage) or resins, is a ceremony practiced by some Indigenous peoples of the Americas.
-While it bears some resemblance to other ceremonies and rituals involving smoke (e.g., Australian smoking ceremony, some types of saining) from other world cultures, notably those that use smoke for spiritual cleansing or blessing, the purposes and particulars of the ceremonies, and the substances used, can vary widely among tribes, bands, and nations, and even more so among different world cultures.
+Smudging, and other rites involving the burning of sacred herbs (e.g., white sage) or resins, are ceremonies practiced by some Indigenous peoples of the Americas.
+While they bear some resemblance to other ceremonies and rituals involving smoke (e.g., Indigenous Australian smoking ceremony, some types of saining) from other world cultures, notably those that use smoke for spiritual cleansing or blessing, the purposes and particulars of the ceremonies, and the substances used, can vary widely among tribes, bands, and nations, and even more so among different world cultures.
 In traditional communities, Elders maintain the protocols around these ceremonies and provide culturally specific guidance.

-The smudging ceremony, by various names, has been appropriated by others outside of the Indigenous communities as part of New Age or commercial practices, which has also led to the over-harvesting of some of the plants used in ceremonies.
-The appropriation and the over-harvesting have both been protested by Indigenous people in the US and Canada.
+The smudging ceremony, by various names, has been used by others outside of the Indigenous communities as part of New Age or commercial practices, which has also led to the over-harvesting of some of the plants used in ceremonies.
+Indigenous people in the US and Canada have argued against appropriation and over-harvesting of white sage.